-4. Summary of evidence/information
+3. Summary of evidence/information

-4.1 Options for change which have been considered
+3.1 Options for change which have been considered

-4.2 The more difficult issue to address is the question of how extensively Cheltenham Festivals (CF) should spread itself across the Imperial Gardens site, and/or overspill to Montpellier Gardens.
-I consider that the present "red-line" limits at the time of writing are not working well due to over use of the lower tier and bar area and hence propose that two design options be initially pursued, which will subsequently be reduced to a single design option when more information and feed back is to hand.
+3.2 The more difficult issue to address is the question of how extensively Cheltenham Festivals (CF) should spread itself across the Imperial Gardens site, and/or overspill to Montpellier Gardens.
+I consider that the present arrangements, currently designated as a 'red-line' in the Festivals land use agreement for Imperial Gardens, are not working well due to over use of the lower tier and bar area and hence propose that two design options be initially pursued, which will subsequently be reduced to a single design option when more information and feed back is to hand.

-- 4.4 Bringing the "red-line" in Imperial gardens back to the E-W path from the Holst statue with minimal changes, other than to add colour by means of bedding plants (in the main) in those places where it is bare, and generally improving the maintenance and quality of the so called lower tier.
-See Appendix B. - 4.5 A variation of this option is to leave the "red-line" in Imperial gardens where it is now, at the bank to the upper tier, but to thin out the density of tents, in particular in the

-- area around the garden bar, and hence take the opportunity to re-lay the lower tier is a way that is less injurious to the turf, and enables the area around the garden bar to be re-claimed during festivals. - 4.6 The rationale with this approach is that significant underlying expansion of CF's activities is not anticipated, but that such expansion and overspill as there is would be applied to Montpellier Gardens rather than Imperial Gardens.
-See Appendix D. It is likely that with this approach at least one Festival would vacate the town centre.
+- 3.4 Bringing the "red-line" in Imperial gardens back to the E-W path from the Holst statue with minimal changes, other than to add colour by means of bedding plants (in the main) in those places where it is bare, and generally improving the maintenance and quality of the so called lower tier.
+See Appendix B. - 3.5 A variation of this option is to leave the "red-line" in Imperial gardens where it is now, at the bank to the upper tier, but to thin out the density of tents, in particular in the area around the garden bar, and hence take the opportunity to re-lay the lower tier is a way that is less injurious to the turf, and enables the area around the garden bar to be re-claimed during festivals. - 3.6 The rationale with this approach is that significant underlying expansion of CF's activities is not anticipated, but that such expansion and overspill as there is would be applied to Montpellier Gardens rather than Imperial Gardens.
+See Appendix D. It is likely that with this approach at least one Festival could vacate the town centre.
 CF may decide on this course of action in any event.
-The quid pro quo of such a decision is likely to mean that any redevelopment of Imperial gardens will assume that the upper tier of the gardens need not accommodate festival marquees. - 4.7 Option 1 of course would actually reduce the space capacity available to Cheltenham Festivals in Imperial Gardens.
+The quid pro quo of such a decision is likely to mean that any redevelopment of Imperial gardens will assume that the upper tier of the gardens need not accommodate festival marquees. - 3.7 Option 1 of course would actually reduce the space capacity available to Cheltenham Festivals in Imperial Gardens.